ahaliassos/raven/README.md

     ```

 ## Testing
 * Below are the checkpoints corresponding to Tables 1 and 2 for VSR and ASR on LRS3.
 Models are provided for both low- and high-resource labelled data settings.
-In the high-resource setting, the models are fine-tuned on the full LRS3 dataset (433 hours), and the low-resource they are fine-tuned on a subset ("trainval") of LRS3 (30 hours).
+In the high-resource setting, the models are fine-tuned on the full LRS3 dataset (433 hours).
+In the low-resource setting, they are fine-tuned on a subset ("trainval") of LRS3 (30 hours).

-* In some cases, the models were re-trained so the WER may differ slightly from the ones shown in the paper and reproduced below.
+* In some cases, the models were re-trained so the WER may differ slightly from the ones shown in the paper (which are also reproduced below).

 * The paths for the slurm bash scripts used for inference are shown in the table below.
 Note that the scripts may need to be modified according to the cluster environment.